 The amount by which the net assets of individual estates exceed the amount necessary to carry out the obligations of the Association, including assets accruing from net realized gains and income from investments, may, by an equitable method, be refunded to member insurers.
-The Association's Board of Directors did approve a \$4.0 million refund in 2017 but did not approve one in 2016 or 2015.
+The Association's Board of Directors did not authorize a refund in 2018 or 2016 but did authorize a \$4.1 million refund in 2017.

-Table 4 2017 Change in Net Position by Estates and Administration
+Table 4 2018 Change in Net Position by Estates and Administration